wkjagt/godocs/effective_go.md

 import "bytes"
 ```

-the importing package can talk about bytes.Buffer.
+the importing package can talk about `bytes.Buffer`.
 It's helpful if everyone using the package can use the same name to refer to its contents, which implies that the package name should be good: short, concise, evocative.
 By convention, packages are given lower case, single-word names; there should be no need for underscores or mixedCaps.
 Err on the side of brevity, since everyone using your package will be typing that name.
 And don't worry about collisions a priori.
 The package name is only the default name for imports; it need not be unique across all source code, and in the rare case of a collision the importing package can choose a different name to use locally.
 In any case, confusion is rare because the file name in the import determines just which package is being used.

-Another convention is that the package name is the base name of its source directory; the package in src/encoding/base64 is imported as "encoding/base64" but has name base64, not encoding_base64 and not encodingBase64.
+Another convention is that the package name is the base name of its source directory; the package in `src/encoding/base64` is imported as `"encoding/base64"` but has name `base64`, not `encoding_base64` and not `encodingBase64`.

 The importer of a package will use the name to refer to its contents, so exported names in the package can use that fact to avoid stutter.
-(Don't use the import . notation, which can simplify tests that must run outside the package they are testing, but should otherwise be avoided.)
-For instance, the buffered reader type in the bufio package is called Reader, not BufReader, because users see it as bufio.Reader, which is a clear, concise name.
-Moreover, because imported entities are always addressed with their package name, bufio.Reader does not conflict with io.Reader.
-Similarly, the function to make new instances of ring.Ring—which is the definition of a constructor in Go—would normally be called NewRing, but since Ring is the only type exported by the package, and since the package is called ring, it's called just New, which clients of the package see as ring.New.
+(Don't use the `import .` notation, which can simplify tests that must run outside the package they are testing, but should otherwise be avoided.)
+For instance, the buffered reader type in the `bufio` package is called `Reader`, not `BufReader`, because users see it as `bufio.Reader`, which is a clear, concise name.
+Moreover, because imported entities are always addressed with their package name, `bufio.Reader` does not conflict with `io.Reader`.
+Similarly, the function to make new instances of `ring.Ring` — which is the definition of a constructor in Go — would normally be called `NewRing`, but since `Ring` is the only type exported by the package, and since the package is called ring, it's called just `New`, which clients of the package see as `ring.New`.
 Use the package structure to help you choose good names.

-Another short example is once.Do; once.Do(setup) reads well and would not be improved by writing once.DoOrWaitUntilDone(setup).
+Another short example is `once.Do`; `once.Do(setup)` reads well and would not be improved by writing once.`DoOrWaitUntilDone(setup)`.
 Long names don't automatically make things more readable.
 A helpful doc comment can often be more valuable than an extra long name.

 ### Getters

 Go doesn't provide automatic support for getters and setters.
-There's nothing wrong with providing getters and setters yourself, and it's often appropriate to do so, but it's neither idiomatic nor necessary to put Get into the getter's name.
-If you have a field called owner (lower case, unexported), the getter method should be called Owner (upper case, exported), not GetOwner.
+There's nothing wrong with providing getters and setters yourself, and it's often appropriate to do so, but it's neither idiomatic nor necessary to put `Get` into the getter's name.
+If you have a field called `owner` (lower case, unexported), the getter method should be called `Owner` (upper case, exported), not `GetOwner`.
 The use of upper-case names for export provides the hook to discriminate the field from the method.
-A setter function, if needed, will likely be called SetOwner.
+A setter function, if needed, will likely be called `SetOwner`.
 Both names read well in practice:

 ```go
 owner := obj.Owner()